Compare two cars

 Safety

 A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-On the other hand, taking kerb weight as an important factor into account, Insignia offers a marginal difference of 4% more metal.
+Moving further on, let's take a closer look at some additional safety-related facts.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Insignia offers a marginal difference of 4% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Opel does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of BMW, as well as Opel, with the same average rating of 4.2 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that Opel does have a slight advantage, when all the models are taken into account.
+That's the official data, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Opel badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-Above it all, drivers of cars with the same engine as 4 Series Gran Coupe rank it on average as 3.0 out of 5, exactly the same as the other one.
+We should definitely mention that owners of cars with the same powertrain as 4 Series Gran Coupe rank it on average as 5.0, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economy